robflop/motiful/README.md

 Motiful also uses the snekfetch, chalk and moment packages, plus some standard node modules.

+# Important Disclaimer: Use at your own risk

+Selfbots along with some features provided by these bot are not allowed by the Discord Terms of Service.
+Usage of this selfbot is completely on your own liability.
+I am not responsible for _**anything**_ you do on your own using it.

 ## Self-hosting usage

 (It is assumed you have [node.js](https://nodejs.org/en/) on at least version 7.6 installed)